chabbyabe/eView/README.md

-# seeme
+# eyeView

-See me when you want.
+View from your eyes.

 ## Getting Started